Get the Most Out of Defender and Maximize WordPress Security

 Anyone who owns, builds, manages, or hosts WordPress sites should be obsessed with security.
 It’s not that WordPress isn’t a safe platform to build websites with.
 It’s just that, being the most popular and widely used CMS in the world, WordPress is an easy target for hackers.
 This is why WordPress blogs can’t and shouldn’t stop talking about WordPress security.

 The nice thing about security getting so much attention is that there are a plethora of solutions readily available to address it.
-For instance, there are security monitoring tools like WP Checkup that take care of the first half of the battle against WordPress vulnerabilities.
+For instance, there are security monitoring tools that take care of the first half of the battle against WordPress vulnerabilities.
 But that can’t be enough.
 You also need tools that enable you to defend against and mend security vulnerabilities and breaches as well.

 This is why we have WordPress security plugins.
 Sure, there are other security tools and firewalls you should make use of outside of WordPress, but plugins help you put up a strong defense right from within your website.
 If you’re not familiar with the Defender plugin, then I’d urge you to give it a closer look.